-Conspiracy to murder - the best solicitors' approach?
+Conspiracy - the Agreement

-When the prosecution have an overactive imagination
+When the prosecution has an overactive imagination

 In a case where a plan to kill is alleged, the prosecution will usually try to get the jury to believe that the fact that there was contact between defendants around the time of the death means that they must have been acting together and according to a plan.
-The prosecution will often attempt to create meaning from contact between different people even where there is no meaning or significance to it.
+The prosecution will often attempt to create meaning from contact between different people, even where there is no meaning or significance to it.
 They will present the jury with an incomplete picture and ask them to join the dots to decide that there must have been a plan.
 But using the fact that someone has been in contact or seen another person, or been in an area where somebody's phone was near another's phone, is not the same as proving a real plan to do anything.
-The prosecution should be challenged when they try to create a case only out of coincidence, and the conspiracy to murder solicitor and the client are the ones who should prevent them doing this.
-If there are alternative explanations for contact which looks suspicious at first, they need to be prepared in advance and properly presented at the trial.
-At the same time, if the prosecution are fantasising, as they have been known to do, about the reasons for different contact between defendants, the defence should be merciless in exposing this fantasising in front of the jury.
+The prosecution should be challenged when they try to create a case only out of coincidence, and the conspiracy to murder solicitor and the defendant are the ones who should prevent them from doing this.
+If there are alternative explanations for contact which look suspicious at first, they need to be prepared in advance and properly presented at the trial.
+At the same time, if the prosecution is fantasising, as they have been known to do, about the reasons for different contact between defendants, the conspiracy to murder solicitors should be uncompromising in exposing this fantasy in front of the jury.

 Understanding the relationships between defendants, witnesses and the victim

-In a situation where the prosecution are using limited amounts of either technical or circumstantial evidence linking defendants and their movements and trying to use it to prove an agreement to kill, the more the defence team understand about the different people in the case the better.
-If the defence team spends time with the client understanding the relationships between defendants, contact between defendants or with the victim which is innocent can be explained in context.
-The solicitor, barristers and the client must have spent time a good understanding the ins and outs of each key relationship that if something needs to be explained to the jury during the trial, this can be done in a way that appears natural and persuasive.
-These types of situation arise in every case, whether it is explaining the frequency of communication with a friend or relative in the context of the history of that relationship, or simply why somebody might have visited a certain area, shop, pub or park at a given time, and why this would not be anything out of the ordinary.
+In a situation where the prosecution is using limited amounts of either technical or circumstantial evidence linking defendants and their movements and trying to use it to prove an agreement to kill, the more the conspiracy to murder solicitors understand about the different people in the case the better.
+If the conspiracy to murder solicitors spend time with the defendant understanding the relationships between defendants, contact between defendants, or with the victim which is innocent, then it can be explained in context.
+The solicitor, barristers, and the defendant must have a good understanding of the ins and outs of each key relationship so that if something needs to be explained to the jury during the trial, this can be done in a way that appears natural and persuasive.
+These types of situations arise in every case, whether it is explaining the frequency of communication with a friend or relative in the context of the history of that relationship, or simply why somebody might have visited a certain area, shop, pub, or park at a given time, and why this would not be anything out of the ordinary.

 Police and the CPS often use technical evidence, sometimes called forensic evidence, to show contact or meeting between defendants or between the defendants and the victim.
 The big developments in this area in recent years have been the use of the UK's mobile telephone network and national ANPR (Automatic Number Plate Recognition) network.
-The mobile network can give approximate details of location of a mobile handset at certain times, but this is far from an precise science, and does not give GPS style accuracy.
+The mobile network can give approximate details of the location of a mobile handset at certain times, but this is far from a precise science.
 The prosecution will in most cases overstate the interpretation of this type of evidence.
-The client in a conspiracy to murder case should expect his or her lawyers to be very wary of accepting this so-called ‘cell site' evidence, and should commission their own report.
-In cases in which Mary Monson Solicitors are defending a client, the aim in every case is to have a cell site expert who can show greater knowledge and authority on the subject than than the prosecution expert, so that the jury feel more comfortable trusting the defence interpretation of the evidence.
+The defendant in a conspiracy to murder case should expect his or her lawyers to be very wary of accepting this so-called ‘cell site' evidence and should obtain their own expert report.
+In cases where experienced conspiracy to murder solicitors are defending, the aim in every case is to have a defence cell site expert who can show greater knowledge and authority on the subject than the prosecution expert, so that the jury feel more comfortable trusting the defence interpretation of the evidence.